derwinmcgeary/RoadRules/README.md

 newcode.html is an extremely-manually cleaned-up version of downloaded html where every section has an id, avery article has a number (which is the id)

+hwcode.html is an automatically cleaned-up version which is generated from rebuildcode.sh

 tocgenerator.sh is a terrible script which generates a series of <a href="--------">-_______</a> by reading an html file and converting all of the section IDs to links

 ## issues